 Scientists have found certain risk factors that make a man more likely to develop penile cancer.

 Other HPV types have been linked with certain cancers.
 For example, infection with some types of HPV appears to be an important risk factor for penile cancer.
-HPV is found in about half of all penile cancers.
+In fact, HPV is found in about half of all penile cancers.

-In weighing the risks and benefits of circumcision, doctors consider the fact that penile cancer is very uncommon in the United States, even among uncircumcised men.
+In weighing the risks and benefits of circumcision, doctors consider the fact that penile cancer is very uncommon in the United States, even in uncircumcised men.
 Although the American Academy of Pediatrics has stated that the health benefits of circumcision in newborn males outweigh the risks, it also states these benefits are not great enough to recommend that all newborns be routinely circumcised.
 In the end, decisions about circumcision are highly personal and often depend more on social and religious factors than on medical evidence.

 Uncircumcised men with certain conditions are at higher risk for penile cancer.

 Men with AIDS have a higher risk of penile cancer.
-This higher risk seems to be related to their weakened immune system, which is a result of this disease.
+This higher risk seems to be linked to their weakened immune system, which is a result of this disease.
 But it might also be linked to other risk factors that men with HIV (the virus that causes AIDS) are more likely to have.
-For example, men with HIV are more likely to smoke and to be infected with HPV.
+For example, men with HIV are more likely to smoke and be infected with HPV.